CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

-1. **Update** command is used to update the data in the table.
-The following query replaces course ID 101 with 1001 inside **Course** table.
+1. Copy the command and run it in the mysql terminal inside putty.
+The below **Update** command is used to update the data in the **Course** table.
+The following query replaces course ID **101** with **1001** inside **Course** table.

    ```
    UPDATE Course SET CourseId = 1001 WHERE CourseId = 101;
    ```
    ![](media/mysql-updatenew.png)

-1. Replace command is used to replace all occurrences of a substring within a string, with a new substring.
-The following query replaces the Name Bhaskar with John.
+1. Run following query and observe that the Name Bhaskar is replced with John.
+Replace command is used to replace all occurrences of a substring within a string, with a new substring.

    ```
    SELECT CourseId, Name, Teacher, REPLACE (Teacher, 'Bhaskar', 'John') Teacher_New FROM Course;
    ```
    ![](media/mysql-replace.png)

-1. Delete statement is used to delete the records based on the given condition from the table.
-The below command deletes the Teacher Neelima from course table.
+1. Copy the following query and run it. **DELETE FROM** command is used to delete the records based on the given condition from the table.
+The below command deletes the Teacher Neelima from **Course** table.

    ```
    DELETE FROM Course WHERE Teacher = 'Neelima';